donkirkby/chess-kit/docs/new_rules.md

 partner would do after they move and before your opponents move.

 ### Equipment
-A standard chess set, plus the following for each team:

-* 3 checkers or coins
+* a standard chess set
-* a piece of paper
+* a standard deck of 52 cards, or a deck of chess cards
-* a pencil
+* a coin or checker

 ### Setup
 Place two white pawns and two black pawns in a bag, box, or cupped hands so the